Banner Image: Mom and Son Embracing

 The questions you want answered.

-In clinical trials, the most common side effects were sleepiness, not feeling hungry, feeling tired, nausea, vomiting, trouble sleeping, and irritability.
+In clinical trials for patients 6-17 years, the most common side effects were sleepiness, not feeling hungry, feeling tired, nausea, vomiting, trouble sleeping, and irritability.

 Learn more about safety